flim-labs/spectroscopy-py/docs/v1.1/index.md

 - Press the Stop button to stop data acquisition

 We will analyze in more detail each step of the process listed in the section below

+## Python codebase illustration

+The Python codebase is responsible for building the GUI for spectroscopy, making the parameters for data acquisition customizable, invoking the FLIM labs APIs which handle the actual data acquisition and processing, and rendering the data returned by the FLIM labs APIs.

+### Parameters configuration

 Here a table summary of the configurable parameters: